TrushilBudhia/Note-Taker/README.md

 ## Description

-An application that allows the user to record and organize the notes they create
+An application that allows the user to record notes and to delete the notes they create.

 The application uses the express and uniqid package modules.